 The softmax-based cross-entropy requires the full similarity matrix, which means CLIP benefits from very large batch sizes (32,768 in the original paper[1]) so that each example sees many in-batch negatives.
 In practice, that pushes training toward large distributed runs with expensive cross-device synchronization.

-An off-diagonal pair is treated as negative by this objective, but it is not automatically a clean semantic negative.
-Two photographs of the same product defect may be valid matches even if they arrived as separate labeled pairs.
+An off-diagonal pair is treated as negative by this objective, but it isn't automatically a clean semantic negative.
+Two photographs of the same rack hazard may be valid matches even if they arrived as separate labeled pairs.
 A batch-construction audit catches obvious collisions before the loss pushes them apart.

 1from dataclasses import dataclass